-Arnold Schwarzeneggers 'Fubar': A Father-Daughter Remake With A Netflix Twist
+Arnold Schwarzeneggers 'Fubar': A Father-Daughter Remake with a Netflix Twist

-Arnold Schwarzeneggers Fubar: A Father-Daughter Remake With A Netflix Twist
+Arnold Schwarzeneggers 'Fubar': A Father-Daughter Remake with a Netflix Twist

 Arnold Schwarzenegger makes the logical transition from movie star to California governor to Netflix series with "Fubar," which is essentially a father-daughter remake of his 1994 James Cameron film "True Lies."
 With homage to its military nomenclature, it's a thin notion stretched across eight parts (and probably more) that seems messed up in mainly recognisable ways.
 This is the star's first series.